 User awareness and education are crucial to the success of any password or MFA strategy.
 Many security breaches occur due to human error, such as falling for phishing attacks or using weak passwords.
 To improve security, organisations should:

-This includes keeping track of failed login attempts, especially when MFA is bypassed or when unusual access patterns are detected, and prompting users to update their credentials if a security breach is detected or passwords are compromised.
+This includes keeping track of failed login attempts, especially when MFA is bypassed or when unusual access patterns are detected.
+It also involves prompting users to update their credentials if a security breach is detected or passwords are compromised.
 In such cases, users should be immediately asked to change their passwords and re-enable MFA for their accounts.

 Even with strong passwords and MFA, the principle of least privilege remain crucial.
 Granting users the minimum level of access required to perform their jobs reduces the potential damage caused by a compromised account.
-Implement role-based access controls (RBAC) and regularly review user access permissions to ensure they align with current needs.
+In addition, implement role-based access controls (RBAC) and regularly review user access permissions to ensure they align with current needs.

 A well-defined password policy should be implemented across all systems and accounts.